-Sen. Barefoot points out that $70 million dollars of money that was supposed to go to integrated math never hit the classroom.
+Sen. Barefoot points out that $70 million dollars of money that were supposed to go to integrated math never hit the classroom.
 I think he is referring to the Race To The Top grant there.

 Senator Woodward makes the comment he is concerned we hadn’t seen the Academic Standards Review Commission results yet.
 Good grief.
 The ASRC concluded in December 2015, Senator.
 Barefoot reminded Woodward that as Integrated math was phased in during 2012, that teachers taught both the traditional sequence and the integrated.

 There was public comment.
-Hit the video around the 24 minute mark.
+Hit the video around the 24-minute mark.

 I didn’t quite catch the last name, but I think the first speaker was a teacher named Hoyt(?) who backs integrated math.
 Her main reason?
 Business tells us to.

 The second speaker was arguably the most experienced and persuasive, yet not a single news outlet mentioned her.
-Her name is Julie Shilawski and I looked her up where she is now, at Meredith college.
-She taught math in Wake county for 39 years.
+Her name is Julie Shilawski and I looked her up where she is now, at Meredith College.
+She taught math in Wake County for 39 years.
 Wow.

 Shilawski’s remarks included Kentucky, the first adopter of Common Core: